marsteg/adventure-game/README.md

 - items should get ordered / aligned in the inventory
 	- slot system size (currently 20) - what if i have more items? scrolling?
 	- slots currently do not get re-used (probably never properly released)

+## Items
+- I would like to implement an "endless" item, from which the player always pick up one
+- how to manage it when picking up an item should change dialog choices?
+		- should Items have actions, that get executed on pickup? could change active_dialogs or locked dialogs?

 ### useful dialog box positions?
 dialbox.rect = pygame.Rect(SCREEN_WIDTH // 5, SCREEN_HEIGHT // 5, SCREEN_WIDTH // 2, 0)